risan/http-client/README.md

 }).then(res => console.log(res.body));
 ```

-Or you can also pass the `FormData` instance as body.
+Or you can also pass the [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) instance as the body.

 ```js
 import HttpClient from '@risan/http-client';